jchristn/DatabaseWrapper/README.md

 Simple database wrapper for Microsoft SQL Server, MySQL, and PostgreSQL written in C#.

+Effective v1.2.7, DatabaseWrapper now targets both .NET Core 2.0 and .NET Framework 4.5.2.

 For a sample app exercising this library, refer to the test project contained within the solution.

 ## Description

 DatabaseWrapper is a simple database wrapper for Microsoft SQL Server, MySQL, and PostgreSQL databases written in C#.

 Core features:

 - dynamic query building using expression objects
 - support for nested queries within expressions
 - support for SQL server native vs Windows authentication
 - support for SELECT, INSERT, UPDATE, DELETE, TRUNCATE, or raw queries
 - built-in sanitization

-## New in v1.2.6
+## New in v1.2.7

-- Exposed SanitizeString through DatabaseClient
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.5.2.

 ## A Note on Sanitization

 Use of parameterized queries vs building queries dynamically is a sensitive subject.
 Proponents of parameterized queries have data on their side - that parameterization does the right thing to prevent SQL injection and other issues.  *I do not disagree with them*.
 However, it is worth noting that with proper care, you CAN build systems that allow you to dynamically build queries, and you SHOULD do so as long as you build in the appropriate safeguards.

 If you find an injection attack that will defeat the sanitization layer built into this project, please let me know!

 ## Simple Example

 Refer to the test project for a more complete example with sample table setup scripts.
 ```
 using DatabaseWrapper;